eaverm/login_notifications/README.md

 ## Install the Plugin

-1. You can install the plugin via composer:

-    ```
-    composer require parent_repository/login_notifications
-    ```

-2. OR upload the source code to a /plugins/login_notifications/ directory within your Blesta installation path.
+Upload the source code to a /plugins/login_notifications/ directory within your Blesta installation path.

     For example: